Your Appointment

 Payments

-Payment is requested on the day.
-Accepted methods include:
+Payment is requested on the day, and you can pay by:

 • Contactless via phone